 The regulatory reform agenda outlines digitisation improvements to enhance practitioner access and understanding of the NCC through a range of new and refreshed technologies, which are to be implemented to support the release of NCC 2019.
 The initiative will specifically take into account the increased range of abilities and needs of NCC users, particularly those stemming from the introduction of the free NCC.

-The ABCB will continue to identify and develop a new range of supporting products and materials to assist i the understanding and awareness of the NCC.
-This will include:
+The ABCB will continue to identify and develop a new range of supporting products and materials to assist in the understanding and awareness of the NCC.
+This will include

 These products and materials are designed for all levels of knowledge and experience within the building, construction and plumbing industries.